-Working out helps with weight loss, allows us to build muscle, and can also improve both mental and cardiovascular health – but despite being told this on a near-daily basis (thanks, Facebook) it is still a HUGE challenge for most of us to even begin.
+Despite being told the benefits of working out on a near-daily basis (thanks, Facebook) it is still a HUGE challenge for most of us to even begin.

-In general, we often find life’s daily challenges (and the stress associated with it) limited not only in our motivation to exercise, but also our physical availability to make it to the gym or maintain a regular training schedule.
+Life’s daily challenges (and stress) not only limit our motivation to exercise but also our physical ability to make it to the gym or maintain a regular training schedule.

-So with that in mind, we are going to touch on some of the biggest workout challenges that people experience when trying to exercise on a regular basis, as well as how we can overcome them through smart planning and small lifestyle changes.
+So with that in mind, we are going to touch on some of the biggest workout challenges people experience when trying to exercise regularly.

 1. Daily Life

-In a study done by CDC, only about 20 percent of respondents met the recommended amount of exercise.
+In a study done by CDC, only about 20% of respondents met the recommended amount of exercise.

 This is easier said than done.

-Such workout challenges can also be overcome by finding a regular gym buddy.
-Having someone to train with regularly (whether it be a friend or work colleague), will help us become accountable to someone other than our self.
+Having someone to train with regularly (whether it be a friend or colleague), will help us become accountable to someone other than ourselves.

-This should improve our adherence to exercise, making us more consistent – as we are not only working out for ourselves, but for someone else as well.
+This should improve our adherence to exercise, making us more consistent because we are not only working out for ourselves but for someone else as well.

 2. Maintaining Motivation